 J.S.
-Woodsworth was a clergyman, social reformer, member of parliament, and founder of the Canadian Commonwealth Federation (CCF) and a remarkable Canadian.
-Early in his career he broke from the conventional role of the clergy and devoted himself to action in the world around issues of social justice, peace, and equality.
-His contribution to Canada continues today not only in the form of public benefits such as pensions and unemployment insurance, but more importantly in Canadian political traditions based on equity, social obligation, and civic responsibility.
+Woodsworth was a clergyman, social reformer, member of parliament, and founder of the Co-operative Commonwealth Federation (CCF), and a remarkable Canadian.
+Early in his career, he broke with the conventional role of clergy and devoted himself to action in the world around issues of social justice, peace, and equality.
+His legacy continues today not only in the form of public entitlements and benefits such as the CPP and EI, but more importantly, in Canadian political traditions based on equity, social obligation, and civic responsibility.

 An endowment fund in the name of J.S.
 Woodsworth was established in 1984 as part of the Humanities Department and the Institute for the Humanities to: